monque/PHP-Migration/README.md

 to54       => Migrating from ANY version to PHP 5.4.x
 to55       => Migrating from ANY version to PHP 5.5.x
 to56       => Migrating from ANY version to PHP 5.6.x
+to70       => Migrating from ANY version to PHP 7.0.x
 v53        => Migrating from PHP 5.2.x to PHP 5.3.x
 v54        => Migrating from PHP 5.3.x to PHP 5.4.x
 v55        => Migrating from PHP 5.4.x to PHP 5.5.x
 v56        => Migrating from PHP 5.5.x to PHP 5.6.x
+v70        => Migrating from PHP 5.6.x to PHP 7.0.x
 ```

 And add param `-s` like `php phpmig.phar -s <setname>` to select a set to use.